“Smart” lecture hall honors Fr. Albright

 Expressing his appreciation for the honor, Fr.
 Albright says, “Teaching here continues to be a key element in my life and vocation as a Jesuit.
 Be it in the lecture hall or laboratory, with current students, recent graduates or longtime friends, it is the individual persons who are and always will be the central focus of my calling.
 The dedication sparked within me a deep inner mix of pride and humility as I realize how much my efforts over the years are appreciated.
 To one and all, I offer my thanks and prayers.”

 A Detroit native, Fr.
 Albright graduated from U of D High School in 1944, then entered the Society of Jesus.
-After earning a bachelor’s degree in Humanities and master’s and doctorate degrees in Biology from Loyola University in Chicago, he later earned a theology degree at West Baden College in Indiana.
+After earning master’s and doctorate degrees in biology from Loyola University in Chicago, he later earned a theology degree from the Bellarmine School of Theology in West Baden, Indiana.

 The large, newly furnished and decorated lecture hall includes: